openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

 * `colorization-v2`
 * `colorization-v2-norebal`

-For more information about the pre-trained models, refer to the [model documentation](../../../models/public/index.md).For more information about the pre-trained models, refer to the [model documentation](../../../models/public/index.md).
+For more information about the pre-trained models, refer to the [model documentation](../../../models/public/index.md).

 ### How it works